August 2009

 synthesizer

-amazing what range and quality of bass guitar sound you
+amazing what range and quality of bass guitar sounds you

 rock musicians are not aware of.
 Of course, a keyboard player

-and with a good ear for harmonies (from singing baritone and bass
+training.
+With a good ear for harmonies and experience singing

-can put in a bass performance that surpasses that of any guitar bass
+can put in a bass performance that matches or surpasses that of any

-simply grew out of the need for a bass line in a group of guitars, and
+grew out of the need for a bass line in a group of guitars.

 lines have also traditionally been played by tubas and euphoniums,